 Notes

 - Any mixed berry juice is fine.
-I have a blueberry, strawberry, cranberry, and blackberry blend, but you can use any kind you like!
+Pictured is a blueberry, strawberry, cranberry, and blackberry blend, but you can use any kind you like!

-- The prosecco and club soda are of course both sparkling elements, but you can tweak your sweetness levels here.
-Add more prosecco for a more sweet version, or use more club soda for a less sweet version
+- The prosecco and club soda ratio is where to tweak sweetness levels best.
+Add more prosecco for a sweeter version, or use more club soda for a less sweet version

 - If you have time, freeze some berries and use those in lieu of some or all of the ice for a cooling method that doesn’t dilute your drink